Academy of International Studies (Bloomfield, Connecticut)

-The Academy of International Studies. formerly the Metropolitan Learning Center (MLC) is a magnet school that is based in Bloomfield, Connecticut.
+The Academy of International Studies, formerly the Metropolitan Learning Center (MLC) is a magnet school that is based in Bloomfield, Connecticut.
 The school is part of the Capitol Region Education Council.

 History

 The school was founded in 1996.
 Educators from CREC and the original participating communities of Bloomfield, East Windsor, Hartford, Windsor and Windsor Locks planned this global studies school.
 In 1997, the Connecticut State Legislature approved the appropriation of $32 million for the construction of a grades 6–12 Metropolitan Learning Center, a School for Global and International Studies, which opened in September 1998 in the old Bloomfield Junior High School Building.
 Enfield later joined the program in 2000.
 In the fall of 2001, with grades 6–9, the school was moved to its new building at 1551 Blue Hills Avenue Bloomfield.
 It now serves nearly 700 students in grades 6–12 from Bloomfield, Hartford, Enfield, Windsor, East Windsor, and Windsor Locks.
 Public Act 07-3 allowed students in non-participating districts to apply for a seat in an inter-district magnet school if seats are available.
 With this legislative change, students in any town are allowed to apply to MLC and may be granted a seat.

-The school is also known for the infamous marijuana incident.
-Upper-class men brought in "weed" brownies also known as edibles, this led to the hospitalization of one student.